Is THCa Safe?

 What is THCa?

+THCa, or tetrahydrocannabinolic acid, is a naturally occurring compound found in raw cannabis that’s actually really unique.
+It won’t do anything to get you high on its own - so what’s the point?
 Well, everything changes the moment it’s exposed to heat and undergoes a process known as decarboxylation.
-THCa becomes delta 9 THC, the real deal people associate with a “high” from cannabis.
-Make no mistake, though, it also holds powerful therapeutic potential:
+THCa becomes delta 9 THC, the real deal people associate with a “high†from cannabis.
+Make no mistake, though, it also holds powerful therapeutic potential:- Anti-inflammatory Properties - THCa seems to promote a healthier inflammatory response, which could aid in managing conditions associated with chronic inflammation.

 - Neuroprotective Effects - THCa may have neuroprotective properties that could help manage neurodegenerative conditions like Alzheimer's, Parkinson's, and ALS.